North Carolina drone startup PrecisionHawk makes fifth acquisition of 2018 with Uplift Data Partners

 In the next year, Chasen told VentureBeat that PrecisionHawk will seek to gain a larger foothold in the industries that are projected to spend the most on commercial drone projects: energy and renewables, agriculture, construction, infrastructure, and insurance and government.

 Reports show that the commercial drone industry continues to grow quickly — albeit from a small base.
-According 2017 forecast from Gartner, — which projected the number of commercial drones sold that year to more than 174,000 — the adoption rate of commercial drones was growing more slowly than expected in industries like agriculture, thanks to the high costs.
+According to a 2017 forecast from Gartner — which projected the number of commercial drones sold that year to more than 174,000 — the adoption rate of commercial drones was growing more slowly than expected in industries like agriculture, thanks to the high costs.

-Chasen, naturally, is bullish on the U.S. commercial drone industries prospects — he believes that the industries will see an “explosion” in the next two years, where “you can just look out your window and see drones doing work or flying around.”
+Chasen, naturally, is bullish on the U.S. commercial drone sector’s prospects — he believes that it will see an “explosion” in the next two years, where “you can just look out your window and see drones doing work or flying around.”

 “Eighteen months ago, we were in discussions with our clients about whether they could use a drone or fly a drone over their assets,” Chasen told VentureBeat.
-“Now, a year later that conversation has completely changed…they are saying, well what can I use this data for, and how do I make my business more efficient by using this data?
+“Now, a year later that conversation has completely changed … they are saying, ‘Well, what can I use this data for, and how do I make my business more efficient by using this data?'”